OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

     }
 }
 ```
-11) Click "Start Debugging" to test your client/server To-Do items application.
+11) Launch the project to test your client/server To-Do items application.

 ## Tutorial to easily create a REST-based client/server app in OpenSilver (Wep API)

 In this tutorial we are going to create a simple client/server application for managing To-Do items.
-If you have any feedback regarding this tutorial, please send us an email to support@cshtml5.com
+If you have any feedback regarding this tutorial, please send us an email to contact@opensilver.net

 1) Create a new project of type *"Web -> ASP.NET MVC 4 Web Application"* (or newer).
 Let's call it "MvcApplication1".